remkarthick/Devops/kubernetes/setup_kubernetes_in_lubuntu.md

 > install curl if its not available

 `
-sudo apt install curl
+sudo apt install -y curl
 `

 > create a folder to temporarily store the kubectl download

 `
-cd /home/kk
-mkdir kubectl
-cd kubectl
+cd ~/Downloads && mkdir kubectl && cd kubectl
 `

 > download the latest version of kubectl to current folder